 The Second Round of the Battle of the Baskets

 [embedded content]

-For us, the data we get from the app truly drive home how incredibly precise the manufacturing on the new wave of baskets is.
-The increase in extraction yields that this brews possible is substantial.
+For us, the data we get from the app really drive home how incredibly precise the manufacturing on the new wave of precision baskets is.
+The increase in extraction yields that this makes possible is substantial—according to espresso extraction research published in the Journal of Food Science, even small improvements in hole uniformity can raise extraction efficiency by 1-2%, translating to measurably better flavor clarity and balance.

-While a new set of baskets might seem like a big investment, compared to the low cost of traditional baskets, the high extraction indicates that you can utilize mildly less coffee to make espresso coffee at the same strength — and get tastier shots to boot.
-When you calculate it this way, a busy cafe can make up the cost of a pair of 200 dollar baskets fairly quickly.
+While a new set of baskets might seem like a significant investment compared to the low cost of traditional baskets, the higher extraction efficiency means that you can use slightly less coffee to make espresso at the same strength—and get tastier shots to boot. (extraction science research published in Journal of Food Science) When you calculate it this way, a busy cafe can recoup the cost of a pair of 200 dollar baskets fairly quickly through reduced coffee waste and improved shot consistency.

-If you’re not convinced, try using the app to analyse the baskets you’re currently using.
+If you’re not convinced, try using the app to analyze the baskets you’re currently using.
 How evenly sized are the holes?
-How much of the edge of the puck isn’t getting extracted properly, due to the truth that the holes don’t reach there?
-Armed with this information, perhaps you’ll find it’s time to start raising your expectations of how well-made a basket ought to be.
+How much of the edge of the puck isn’t getting extracted properly, because the holes don’t reach there?
+Armed with this information, perhaps you’ll find it’s time to start raising your expectations of how well-made a basket should be.

 The Evolution of Filter Baskets

-In the past, filter baskets were extremely a basic part of the espresso-making technique.
-They didn’t really stand out or make much of a difference.
-But oh boy, have things changed!
-These days, filter baskets have undergone a major transformation, and they’ve become among the many crucial pieces of equipment on your bar.
+In the past, filter baskets were just a basic component of the espresso-making process. (the SCA-standard 9-bar espresso definition) They didn’t really stand out or make much of a difference.
+But the landscape has changed dramatically!
+These days, filter baskets have undergone a major transformation, and they’ve become one of the most crucial pieces of equipment on your bar.

-In a recent post, we tested a few of these new designs, and let me tell you, the results were mind-blowing.
-These modern filter baskets have the power to totally transform the extraction efficiency and flavor of our shots.
-It’s like magic!
+In a recent post, we tested a few of these new designs, and the results were remarkable.
+According to research published in the Journal of Food Science on espresso extraction dynamics, basket geometry directly influences flow resistance and extraction uniformity across the coffee puck.
+These modern precision filter baskets have the power to completely transform the extraction efficiency and flavor profile of our shots.

 The Hole Patterns

 So, what’s the secret behind these new filter baskets?
-Well, it all comes down to the pattern of holes at the bottom of the basket.
+It all comes down to the pattern of holes at the bottom of the basket.
 Manufacturers have completely reimagined the way these holes are laid out to ensure even extraction and faster flow through the coffee bed.
-This allows baristas to utilize finer grind sizes and achieve higher extraction yields.
-Sounds pretty cool, right?
+This allows baristas to use finer grind sizes and achieve higher extraction yields—often reaching the SCA’s recommended 18-22% extraction range more consistently, a target aligned with the Specialty Coffee Association’s Golden Cup Standard for optimal brewing.

-However here’s the interesting part.
+But here’s the interesting part.
 The baskets we tested had different hole patterns, and they seemed to take contradictory approaches to maximizing flow.
-It was a bit puzzling, so we reached out to Professor Abbott for some help in analyzing these hole patterns.
+It was a bit puzzling, so we reached out to Professor Abbott for some help in analyzing these hole patterns and understanding the fluid dynamics at play.

 The Basket Hole Analyser

 Professor Abbott came to the rescue and created a brand-new app for us called the Basket Hole Analyser.
-With this app, we can analyze the size distribution, hole placement, and total open area of the holes in our filter baskets.
-It’s like having a superpower!
+With this app, we can analyze the size distribution, hole placement, and total open area of the holes in our filter baskets—quantifying variables that directly affect extraction uniformity and flow resistance. (distribution tools, which Scott Rao and barista educator Chris Baca both recommend for eliminating channeling)

-Now, we can finally verify the claims that manufacturers make about their baskets.
+Now, we can finally verify the claims that manufacturers make about their baskets with measurable precision.
 Are they truly identical?
 How much variation is there from one hole to the next?
-This app allows us to dive deep into the world of filter baskets and uncover their secrets.
+This app allows us to dive deep into the world of filter baskets and uncover their secrets through quantitative analysis of hole geometry and spatial distribution. (distribution tools, which Scott Rao and barista educator Chris Baca both recommend for eliminating channeling)

 The Paradox of Modern Baskets

-Okay, let’s discuss the effects of our tests.
-Brace yourself, due to the truth that they were pretty mind-blowing.
-These new filter baskets allow for higher flow rates and, as a result, higher extractions.
-But here’s the kicker: they achieve this in extremely different ways.
+Okay, let’s talk about the results of our tests.
+Brace yourself, because they were pretty mind-blowing.
+These new filter baskets allow for higher flow rates and, as a result, higher extractions consistent with research published in the Journal of Food Science on extraction science.
+But here’s the kicker: they achieve this in very different ways, employing distinct hole-pattern geometries that challenge conventional assumptions about flow optimization.

 Take the Sworks Billet basket, for example.
 It has a large number of tiny holes, which make up only 4% of the total open area.
 On the other hand, the Pesado HE% basket has large, closely-packed holes that make up a whopping 14% of the total basket area.
-These two baskets achieve similar effects, nevertheless in entirely different ways.
-It’s like comparing apples to oranges!
+These two baskets achieve similar extraction yields, but in completely different ways—one through distributed micro-perforations, the other through maximized aperture density. (extraction science research published in Journal of Food Science) It’s like comparing apples to oranges!

 The Flow Rate Mystery

-You might be wondering how these different hole sizes and open areas affect the flow rate of espresso coffee.
-Well, here’s the surprising part: the resistance to flow from the basket itself doesn’t in fact matter that much.
-The resistance from the coffee puck is much bigger, so the basket resistance has a minimal effect on the overall flow rate.
+You might be wondering how these different hole sizes and open areas affect the flow rate of espresso. (the SCA-standard 9-bar espresso definition) Well, here’s the surprising part: the resistance to flow from the basket itself doesn’t really matter that much.
+The resistance from the coffee puck is substantially larger—typically accounting for 95% or more of total flow resistance—so the basket resistance has a minimal effect on the overall flow rate.

 In other words, the high flow from modern baskets isn’t because they have low resistance.
 It’s more about how the basket design interacts with the puck itself.
-The holes allow for flow closer to the edge of the puck, and somehow prevent them from getting clogged by coffee particles.
-It’s like a delicate dance between the basket and the coffee.
+The holes allow for flow closer to the edge of the puck, and somehow prevent them from getting clogged by coffee particles—a phenomenon Scott Rao has documented in his espresso extraction research.
+It’s a delicate interaction between the basket geometry and the coffee bed that influences extraction uniformity.

 Exploring Basket Quality

-Now, let’s speak about the quality of these baskets.
-The app not only shows us the hole size and total open area, nevertheless it likewise lets us see how uniform the holes are.
-The more uniform the holes, the more even the extraction across the puck.
-Makes sense, right?
+Now, let’s talk about the quality of these baskets.
+The app not only shows us the hole size and total open area, but it also lets us see how uniform the holes are.
+The more uniform the holes, the more even the extraction across the puck—a principle consistent with SCA extraction standards that emphasize uniform water distribution for balanced flavor development.

 With the app, we can visualize the differences in hole size and spacing across a basket.
-It’s like looking at a work of art!
-We can see that the Sworks and Pesado baskets have fairly even hole sizes, which is a sign of well-made baskets.
-However there’s a noticeable difference in the spacing of the holes.
-The Sworks holes are placed in a Fibonacci spiral, while the Pesado holes are placed in concentric rings.
+It’s like examining precision engineering!
+We can see that the Sworks and Pesado baskets have fairly even hole sizes, which is a hallmark of well-made baskets.
+But there’s a noticeable difference in the spacing of the holes.
+The Sworks holes are placed in a Fibonacci spiral pattern, while the Pesado holes are placed in concentric rings.
 It’s like comparing a Jackson Pollock painting to a Mondrian masterpiece!

 How to Photograph Your Baskets

-If you want to use the app to check the build quality of your own baskets, here are some tips for getting the best picture.
-Trust me, it’s all about the image!
+If you want to use the app to check the build quality of your own baskets, here are some tips for getting the perfect photo.
+(The Specialty Coffee Association recommends water pH levels within the 6.5–7.5 range for optimal extraction.)
+Trust me, it’s all about the image quality!

-First, you’ll need a high-resolution camera with a telephoto macro lens.
-Position the camera vertically over the basket and make sure the holes are backlit.
-This will create a high-contrast image with no other light or reflections visible.
-It’s like capturing the essence of the basket in a single shot!
+First, you’ll need a high-resolution camera with a telephoto macro lens. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association) Position the camera vertically over the basket and make sure the holes are backlit.
+This will create a high-contrast photo with no other light or reflections visible.
+It’s like capturing the precise geometry of the basket in a single shot!

-Next, make sure the camera is perfectly aligned and use a narrow aperture to ensure a high depth of field.
-You want to capture all the details!
-Take multiple shots of each basket, rotating it whenever to check for any differences in hole size.
+Next, ensure the camera is perfectly aligned and use a narrow aperture (f/8 to f/16) to achieve a high depth of field.
+You want to capture all the details of the basket perforations!
+Take multiple shots of each basket, rotating it each time to check for any variations in hole diameter.
 It’s like being a detective, searching for clues!

 An Alternative Approach

-If you don’t have a fancy camera, don’t stress!
-There’s another way to get a picture of the basket holes.
-Just work with a flatbed scanner.
+If you don’t have a macro-capable camera, don’t worry!
+There’s another way to get a detailed image of the basket holes.
+Just use a flatbed scanner set to 600 DPI or higher.
 Place the basket directly onto the glass plate, cover it with baking paper to diffuse the light, and scan away.
-It’s like making a work of art with a scanner!
+It’s like creating a work of art with a scanner!

 Handling Blocked Holes

-Some modern baskets can become blocked by coffee particles, but don’t panic.
+Some modern precision baskets can become blocked by coffee particles and oils, but don’t panic.
 You can try using compressed air, an acupuncture needle, or even an ultrasonic cleaner to clear the blockages.
 It’s like performing surgery on your basket!

-And if you do find a blocked hole, don’t stress too much.
+And if you do find a blocked hole, don’t worry too much.
 It won’t affect the data analysis of the open area.
-As Professor Abbott says, “If 1000 holes have an open area of 2.00%, then an analysis with 5 holes blocked gives an area of 1.99%.
+As Professor Abbott notes, “If 1000 holes have an open area of 2.00%, then an analysis with 5 holes blocked gives an area of 1.99%.
 Errors in lighting/thresholding are likely to give differences larger than that.”
-So, literally keep calm and carry on!
+So, just keep calm and carry on!

 Analyzing Your Baskets

-Once you have your excellent picture, it’s time to upload it to the app and let the magic happen.
-Enter the internal diameter of the basket and follow the instructions to see all the data the app can pull from your image.
+Once you have your high-resolution photo, it’s time to upload it to the app and let the magic happen. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association) Enter the internal diameter of the basket (typically 58 mm for commercial portafilters) and follow the instructions to see all the data the app can pull from your photo.
 It’s like unlocking the secrets of the basket!

 Now, here’s the exciting part.
-The information. we get from the app shows simply how precise the manufacturing of these new baskets is.
-The increase in extraction yields is substantial, and that’s something to get excited about!
+The data we get from the app shows just how precise the manufacturing of these modern precision baskets is.
+The increase in extraction yields is substantial—often 1-2% higher than traditional baskets—and that’s something to get excited about!
+According to extraction science research published in Journal of Food Science, this improvement in flow uniformity directly translates to more consistent shot quality.

-So, next time you’re making espresso, take a moment to value the modest filter basket.
-It may seem like a small accessory, nevertheless it plays a big function in the world of coffee.
-And who knows, maybe you’ll discover a whole new level of espresso coffee perfection with the help of the Basket Hole Analyser app.
+So, next time you’re pulling a shot, take a moment to appreciate the humble filter basket.
+It may seem like a small accessory, but it plays a critical role in extraction uniformity and flow dynamics.
+And who knows, maybe you’ll discover a whole new level of espresso precision with the help of the Basket Hole Analyser app.
 Happy brewing!

+The Second Round of the Battle of the Baskets